The best mountain bike tires provide an optimum connection to the trail. Not only do they provide grip, but they also

 With a bold and blocky tread pattern, the Vittoria Martello has made a name for itself in the enduro and downhill scenes as a confident and appreciably grippy performer.

 The square, moto-style knobbly arrangement features multi-directional siping patterns (cuts in the tire to improve traction) which Vittoria claims helps the tire conform to trail obstacles for better all-round performance.

-While Vittoria’s improved Graphene 2.0 tire compound has significantly bolstered overall performance, it’s in slippery and wet environments where the Martello’s unbridled levels of composure truly outshines its rivals.
+While Vittoria’s improved Graphene 2.0 tire compound has significantly bolstered overall performance, it’s in slippery and wet environments where the Martello’s unbridled levels of composure truly outshine its rivals.